Yellowstone National Park , USA

 Old Faithful Inn

-This rustic hotel constructed in 1904 is a National Historic Landmark and besides, it’s one of the world’s largest log structures.
-It is a great place to rest or visit while the Old Faithful is being erupted at.
+This rustic hotel, constructed in 1904, is a National Historic Landmark and one of the world’s largest log structures.
+It is a great place to rest or visit while the Old Faithful erupts.

 Yellowstone Heritage and Research Center

-This institution is situated just outside Gardiner, Montana, keeping an array of the historical documents, artifacts, and unique specimens that the park has.
+This institution is situated just outside Gardiner, Montana, and it houses an array of the park’s historical documents, artifacts, and unique specimens.

 Seasons and Activities